 This stunning dessert takes far less effort than one might expect.
-It’s starts with a rich, buttery pastry dough and ends with a silken, subtly flavored coconut filling and, in sharp contrast, a sugary topping that shatters at the slightest touch.–Renee Schettler Rossi
+It’s starts with a rich, buttery pastry dough and ends with a silken, subtly flavored coconut filling and, in sharp contrast, a sugary topping that shatters at the slightest touch.–David Leite

-Borrowed from crème brûlée, the glassine surface of this tart cannot, sadly, be replicated under a broiler.
-Gentlemen, start your blow torches.
+The glassine surface of this tart, borrowed from crème brûlée, cannot, sadly, be replicated under a broiler.
+Gentlemen (and gentleladies), start your blow torches.

 - 1 1/3 cups all-purpose flour, plus more for the work surface